A Second Chance at Life

 The Second Chance Animal Trauma Hospital™ is the largest shelter-based trauma center for homeless animals in the Southwest.
 Second Chance is dedicated to providing veterinary care for animals with nowhere else to turn.

-Second Chance Animal Trauma Hospital™, which was established in 1996, is an American Animal Hospital Association (AAHA) accredited facility located at our Sunnyslope Campus.
+Second Chance Animal Trauma Hospital™, which was established in 1996, is located at our Sunnyslope Campus.
 Second Chance has a staff of more than 30 veterinary medical professionals, including veterinarians, certified veterinary technicians, veterinary assistants and animal care specialists, who have chosen to dedicate their careers to shelter medicine.

 Advanced Medical Care

-Second Chance features state-of-the-art medical equipment, including digital x-ray machines, in-house diagnostic equipment, orthopedic instruments and dental equipment — all made possible through generous Arizona Humane Society donors — which allows us to provide prompt medical and surgical attention to more than 11,000 homeless animals that need our care each year.
+Second Chance features state-of-the-art medical equipment, including digital x-ray machines, in-house diagnostic equipment, orthopedic instruments and dental equipment — all made possible through generous Arizona Humane Society donors — which allows us to provide prompt medical and surgical attention to nearly 11,000 homeless animals that need our care each year.
+Two-thirds of the animals that come into our shelter receive lifesaving care in Second Chance.
 The hospital occupies an entire building with its own ventilation system and isolation ward.
 In 2010, again through the support of generous donations, Second Chance expanded its isolation ward, increasing its ability to potentially care for an additional 600 animals per year.
 In 2014, Second Chance opened a kitten nursery to help care for our youngest feline friends who aren’t quite ready to go up for adoption.
 And in 2015, we began treating the deadly parvo virus in our Parvo Puppy ICU.
+Lifesaving programs like Second Chance and our Mutternity Suites, Kitten Nursery, Bottle Baby Kitten ICU and Parvo Puppy ICU help save the lives of pets routinely euthanized in shelters.

 Expert Medical Care and Emergency Staff